jthlim/javelin-steno-pico/README.md

 your keyboard's hardware.

 1. First, use the online firmware builder to build a firmware that matches your chip.
 It is recommended to use starboard rp2040 or rp2350.
+Upload this to your board and confirm that you can connect to the web tools and do a lookup.

 2. Copy one of the config/.h files to create a new configuration.